muritane/coordination-architecture/metrics_under_constraint.md

 - externalize judgment,
 - discretize criteria,
-- impose admissible states,
+- define admissible states,
 - terminate interpretation,
-- and enable coordination.
+- enable coordination.

-A shared metric must be executable **without access to the originator’s internal standards or intent**.
+A shared metric must be executable **without access to the originator’s internal intent, taste, or standards**.

 > Evaluation that cannot fail cannot coordinate.
-> Evaluation that survives only by reinterpretation has failed *as a metric*.
+> Evaluation preserved only by reinterpretation has failed as a metric.

 ---

-## Minimal Sufficiency in Metrics
+## Minimal Sufficiency

 A metric is **minimally sufficient** if it captures **exactly the degrees of freedom required** to support the comparison it claims to make — and no more.